hrafnkelle/tfbrew/README.md

 About
 =====

-TFBrew is yet-another homebrewing for (but not limited to) the Raspberry Pi.
+TFBrew is yet another beer homebrewing control system for (but not limited to) the Raspberry Pi.

+You can use it to:
++ Monitor the temperature in your mash kettle or hot liqure tank using the W1Sensor plugin.
++ Turn heaters and pumps on and off using the GPIOActor (raspberry pi) or the TPLinkActor (WiFi controlled socket).
++ Maintain a stable temperature in your mash by combining a heater and temperature sensor in a controller with process logic (the PIDLogic plugin).
++ Control and monitor your brewing process through a mobile device, e.g. with a [Blynk](http://www.blynk.cc) frontend.

 It aims to be a flexible, modular system allowing the user to configure it to different setups of homebrewing equipment.

-It is configured throug a YAML configuration file, found in config.yaml.
-The included configuration might work for a single vessel BIAB system controlled by a Raspberry Pi, using GPIO for actors and a one-wire (w1) ds18b20 (or similar) temperature sensor.
-This could be controlled by a Blynk user interface.

 TFBrew was written by Hrafnkell Eiríksson - <he@klaki.net>